Wow, we are almost 2 years old! Time to celebrate!

 In the meanwhile Robin, a moderator and me had a Skype conversation, but what happened now goes beyond everything you can imagine.
 As the mod had cancer, Robin started to make fun of him.
 Cancer became his new favorite word.

-The BBQ went basically quite well, however Lutz and his boss did not came for fun to me.
+The BBQ went basically quite well, however Lutz and his boss did not come for fun.

 Within 2h they left and went back to their hotel.
 Total failure.